Sharon’s Type 2 Diabetes Path to Remission Programme Journey

 I led a very sedentary lifestyle, except for walking my dog each morning.
 I was tired, extremely overweight and had been steadily gaining weight through the Covid pandemic.

-How did you hear about the NHS Low Calorie Diet Programme?
+How did you hear about the Type 2 Diabetes Path to Remission Programme?

 I contacted my doctor to request assistance with my weight.
 My doctor performed a blood test which then revealed I had type 2 diabetes and she suggested I try this programme.